 • The Airport Industrial Park and other private lands, primarily south of the airport, host a variety of commercial, industrial, recreational and institutional uses, with many opportunities for redevelopment and expansion.

 ▪ Aquifer designation is one tool to protect drinking water supplies in areas with few or no alternative sources to the ground water resource and where, if contamination occurred, using an alternative source would be extremely expensive.

 ▪ A sole or principal source aquifer is one which supplies at least fifty percent of the drinking water consumed in the area overlying the aquifer.
 These areas can have no alternative drinking water source(s) which could physically, legally, and economically supply all those who depend upon the aquifer for drinking water.

 For convenience, all sole or principal source aquifers are referred to as "sole source aquifers" (SSA).

-Fire-retardant foam stored or used at KHTO during accidents and drills in past years is likely responsible for seriously damaging our aquifer and poisoning hundreds of private wells in Wainscott, resulting in the creation of a NY State DEC Superfund clean-up expected to take many years and with a cost of $32M and growing.
+Fire-retardant foam stored or used at KHTO during accidents and drills in past years is believed now to have been the cause of serious damage to our aquifer and the poisoning hundreds of private wells in Wainscott, resulting in the creation of a NY State DEC Superfund clean-up expected to take many years and with a cost of $32M and growing.

 Cardiovascular concerns ( Source: EPA)